matthewroberthenderson/Texter/README.md

 # Texter
-A simple application i'm working on for generating procedural PBR textures with OpenGL.
+Texter is an application i'm working on using OpenGl for generating PBR textures from procedural data or images.
 Uses GLFW amd GLEW libraries.